animeshseemendra/save-med/README.md

 # Features of App
 * The application keeps a check on distribution of medicines so that the pharmacist doesn't sell the medicine above 50% of the original cost of the donated medicine.
-This check will be incorporated with the help of QR Code verification on both ends; firstly between donor and pharmacist and secondly between receiver and pharmacist.
+This check will be incorporated with the help of unique passcode verification on both ends; firstly between donor and pharmacist and secondly between receiver and pharmacist.

 * The application has separate dashboards for Government,Donor/Receiver and Pharmacy.